janet-lang/janet/README.md

 NetBSD build instructions are the same as the FreeBSD build instructions.
 Alternatively, install the package directly with `pkgin install janet`.

+### illumos

+Building on illumos is exactly the same as building on FreeBSD.

 ### Windows

 1. Install [Visual Studio](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15#) or [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15#).